arrilot/laravel-widgets/README.md

 ## Container

-Async and Reloadable widgets both require some DOM interaction so they wrap all widget output in a container.
+Async and Reloadable widgets both require some DOM interaction so they wrap all widget output in a html container.
 This container is defined by AbstractWidget::container() method and can be customized therefore.

 ```php